top of page

 About Lisa...

-Lisa grew up in Cumbria with a passion for the outdoors, animals and pony riding.
+Lisa grew up in Cumbria, England with a passion for the outdoors, animals and pony riding.
 After leaving school she gained a BTEC First Diploma in Art & Design at Kendal college.

-Lisa then pursued a dream to live and work with horses in the USA.
+Lisa then pursued a dream to live and work with horses in the USA, where she ran a successful business for many years.

 Along with teaching riding and photography, Lisa has turned her hand to making beautiful hand crafted leather good for horses, dogs and their owners.